gjz78910/gjz78910.github.io/_pages/about.md

 ---

 I'm currently a [KTP Associate](https://www.ktp-uk.org/) (a special kind of postdoc) for both [University of Leeds](https://www.leeds.ac.uk/) and [TurinTech AI](https://www.turintech.ai/), and I'm working on cutting-edge compiler and LLM-based techniques for code optimization.
-At the University of Leeds, I am a member of the [<kbd>DSS Research Group</kbd>](https://distributed-systems.leeds.ac.uk/) and supervised by [Prof Jie Xu](https://eps.leeds.ac.uk/computing/staff/331/professor-jie-xu), and [Prof Zheng Wang](https://zwang4.github.io/).
+At the University of Leeds, I am a member of the [Intelligent Systems Software Lab (ISSL)](https://issl-uk.com/) and [Distributed Systems and Services (DSS)](https://distributed-systems.leeds.ac.uk/) research group, supervised by [Prof Jie Xu](https://eps.leeds.ac.uk/computing/staff/331/professor-jie-xu) and [Prof Zheng Wang](https://zwang4.github.io/).
 Moreover, at TurinTech AI, I'm a member of the Data Science team, which is led by [Dr Fan Wu](https://scholar.google.com/citations?user=p8z2_usAAAAJ&hl=en) and [Dr Paul Brookes](https://www.linkedin.com/in/paul-brookes-125288b2/).

 I completed my PhD degree in Dec 2024 in [the Department of Computer Science](https://www.lboro.ac.uk/departments/compsci/) at [Loughborough University](https://www.lboro.ac.uk/).
-I'm very honored to be a member of the [<kbd>IDEAS Labotory</kbd>](https://ideas-labo.github.io/) and be supervised by [Dr Tao Chen](https://scholar.google.co.uk/citations?user=K4teyvoAAAAJ&hl=en) during my doctoral study.
+I'm very honored to be supervised by [Dr Tao Chen](https://scholar.google.co.uk/citations?user=K4teyvoAAAAJ&hl=en) during my doctoral study, and I'm a member of the [<kbd>IDEAS Labotory</kbd>](https://ideas-labo.github.io/) (Intelligent Dependability Engineering for Adaptive Software Laboratory).
+I'm a recipient of the [SPEC Kaivalya Dixit Distinguished Dissertation Award 2024](https://research.spec.org/awards/), which is a prominent award in the domain of in computer benchmarking, performance evaluation, and experimental system analysis.

-My key research interests are in deep learning for software performance prediction.
+My current key research interests are in AI for software engineering, including:

+- Software **configuration performance prediction/modeling** using machine learning and deep learning;
+- Software **code performance optimization** using cutting-edge LLM and compiler-based techniques.

 I’m passionate about this field because it has the potential to revolutionize the way we develop software.
 On this website, you can find more information about my research interests and projects.
 Feel free to contact me if you have any questions or would like to collaborate.